-In evaluating the applicant's eligibility, the lender is not required to consider whether the applicant is unable to obtain credit elsewhere pursuant to the SBA's credit elsewhere test.
+In evaluating the applicant's eligibility, the Interim Final Rule confirms that the lender is not required to consider whether the applicant is unable to obtain credit elsewhere pursuant to the SBA's credit elsewhere test.
 The Treasury FAQ also clarifies that lenders are not required to make an independent determination whether the SBA's affiliation rules were applied correctly by the applicant.